Lloyd McClendon: Seattle Mariners

-Toledo Mud Hens
+Detroit Tigers (second stint)

 On November 23, 2015, McClendon was hired as the manager of the Triple-A affiliate of the Detroit Tigers, the Toledo Mud Hens.
 In the 2016 season, the Mud Hens struggled, finishing 68–76.
-Following that season, McClendon was named the Tigers new hitting coach.
+Following that season, McClendon was named the Tigers' new hitting coach.

-Second stint with Detroit Tigers

 On October 21, 2016, McClendon was named the Tigers' hitting coach, a position he previously held with the team from 2007 to 2013.
 On September 30, 2019, McClendon succeeded Steve Liddle as the Tigers' bench coach.
 On September 19, 2020, McClendon was named interim manager of the Tigers following the retirement of Ron Gardenhire.
 After the 2020 season, the Tigers named A. J. Hinch as the team's new manager, and McClendon was not retained on the coaching staff.

-Second stint with Toledo Mud Hens

 On January 27, 2022, McClendon was hired to manage the Triple-A affiliate of the Detroit Tigers, the Toledo Mud Hens for a second time, following the promotion of Mud Hens manager Gary Jones to first base coach for the major league team.

+Piratas de Campeche

+On December 18, 2025, McClendon was hired to serve as the manager for the Piratas de Campeche of the Mexican League.